Loading...

 Volume I — What We Reupholster

-Wing chairs, club chairs, accent chairs, and recliners — recovered with attention to original lines, welt placement, and button tufting where applicable.
+Wing chairs, club chairs, and accent chairs — recovered with attention to original lines, welt placement, and button tufting where applicable.

 Storage ottomans, cocktail ottomans, window benches, and end-of-bed benches — recovered with crisp corners and tight box construction.

-Pre-1950 pieces stripped to the frame, original 8-way hand-tied springs preserved or rebuilt, period-correct horsehair or modern foam — your choice.
+Pre-1950 chairs and seats stripped to the frame, original 8-way hand-tied springs preserved or rebuilt, period-correct horsehair or modern foam — your choice.

 Pricing — By Piece Type